Matthew C. Watson, Ph.D.

 visiting assistant professor in the Department of Sociology,

 Anthropology, and Social Work at Texas Tech University.
 Previously,

-I am a Latin Americanist anthropologist and science and technology studies (STS) scholar currently employed as a postdoctoral teaching scholar in the Department of Sociology and Anthropology at North Carolina State University.
+I have been a visiting assistant professor at George Mason University and a postdoctoral teaching scholar at North Carolina State University.
 I hold a B.A. in anthropology and Spanish from Grinnell College (2003) and a Ph.D. in anthropology from the University of Florida (2010).

-Watson, Matthew C. In press.
+Watson, Matthew C. 2013.
 "Mediating the Maya: Hieroglyphic Imaging and Objectivity."
 The Journal of Social Archaeology 13(2): 177-196.

 Watson, Matthew C. 2012.
 "Staged Discovery and the Politics of Maya Hieroglyphic Things."
 American Anthropologist 114(2): 282-296.

 Watson, Matthew C. 2011.
 "Cosmopolitics and the Subaltern: Problematizing Latour's Idea of the Commons."
 Theory, Culture & Society 28(3): 55-79.

-Watson, Matthew C. In press.
+Watson, Matthew C. 2013.
 "The Poverty of Postcolonial Theory?"
 Review of Postcolonial Theory and the Specter of Capital (Vivek Chibber).
-Forthcoming in Postcolonial Studies.
+Postcolonial Studies 16(2): 230-232.

 Watson, Matthew C. 2013.
 Review of The Ecological Thought (Timothy Morton).
 Interstitial: A Journal of Modern Culture and Events.